-Within one month after a death has been registered by the BDM registrar, notification of the registration A document that sets out what a person wants to happen to their money and other property after they die. be posted to the person who supplied the particulars of death in the form of an extract of the entry relating to the death.
+Within one month after a death has been registered by the BDM registrar, notification of the registration will be posted to the person who supplied the particulars of death in the form of an extract of the entry relating to the death.

 A certified (full) or an extract of the death certificate can be obtained from the BDM registrar.
 Enquire at the BDM office as to the fees payable.